 - Only about 200 remain throughout New Zealand.

-- We also saw at Takahe at Zealandia in Wellington (North Island), and at Orokonui Ecosanctuary in Dunedin (South Island) and our daughter found takahe tracks at Tawharanui Regional Park while camping with friends.
+We also saw Takahe at Zealandia in Wellington (North Island), and at Orokonui Ecosanctuary in Dunedin (South Island), and our daughter found Takahe tracks at Tawharanui Regional Park while camping with friends.

 - New Zealand Mainland Status: Extinct, but re-introduced to a few protected mainland sites including Tiritiri Matangi